Tuesday, December 20, 2016

-A couple of days later the trip home was longer as there was more snow to contend with.
+A couple of days later the trip home was longer with a blizzard to contend with.
 In Pennsylvania, the snow was so heavy that it melted on the headlights, creating a sheet of ice that coated them.
 We stopped frequently to clear them just so we had light.
 Cars were sliding off the road.
 It was night.
 Plows couldn’t keep up with the storm.
 The rest areas were closed.
 We had no money to stay anywhere so we kept moving.
 Twenty-six hours later, we arrived safely home.

 Anyone who has traveled with teenagers knows that it’s impossible to travel far without petty squabbles and picking.
 However, our entire trip, bad weather, extremely uncomfortable conditions, with limited money, there wasn’t a cross word from anyone.